-Desperate to get the latest console or video game and feeling a little short on the old ready cash?
+Desperate to get the latest console or video games and feeling a little short on the old cash?

-We’ve all been there, trying to find money lying around the house – reaching down sofas to find stray pennies, looking in cupboards and drawers for any loose coinage, or checking old jeans and coats to see if the pockets are lined with an almost sacred fiver.
+We’ve all been there, trying to find money lying around the house.
+You’ll reach down sofas to find stray pennies, look in cupboards and drawers for any loose coinage, or check old jeans and coats to see if the pockets are lined with an almost sacred fiver.

-However, if it’s a few quick quid you are trying to earn, there is value in some of your old consoles and video games that could really help to eat away at the price of buying a brand new game or accessory.
+However, if it’s a few quick quid you’re trying to earn, there’s value in some of your old consoles and video games that could really help to eat away at the price of buying a brand new game or accessory.

 Of course, it depends on the popularity and rarity of the item you have in your possession, but you might be surprised at how much you can actually make from getting rid of some of the discs that are just gathering dust on the shelf, or consoles that are tucked away where nobody can see or play them.